jtablesaw/tablesaw/docs/userguide/ml/Uber K Means.md

       b.
 Reassign each observation to the cluster with the closest centroid.
 ```

 Essentially, this becomes a computationally-intensive optimization problem to which K-means provides a locally optimal solution.
 Because K-means provides a local optimal via a greedy algorithm, its results may be heavily influenced by the random assignment in step 1.
-(In practice, Smile uses a variation of the algorithm known as <a href="https://en.wikipedia.org/wiki/K-means%2B%2B?msclkid=4118fed8b9c211ecb86802b7ac83b079#Improved_initialization_algorithm">K-means++</a> that strategically selects initial clusters to minimize this initial bias)
+(In practice, Smile uses a variation of the algorithm known as <a href="https://en.wikipedia.org/wiki/K-means%2B%2B?msclkid=4118fed8b9c211ecb86802b7ac83b079#Improved_initialization_algorithm">K-means++</a> that strategically selects initial clusters to minimize this initialization bias)

  ### K-Means with NYC Uber Data